bnielsencodes/audiophile/README.md

 - [Mobile-first workflow](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design)
 - [VS Code](https://code.visualstudio.com/) - Integrated development environment

-### What I learned

-This was my first time using the Nextjs framework.
-Due to the extensive documentation, it wasn't very difficult to do whatever I needed to.
-The Image and Link components that Next provides are both very helpful.
-Also, having to not have to take care of routing code was great.

-This was also my first time using Formik and Yup.
-Formik is great because it saves you a lot of time and writing code, but there are some learning curves and unfortunately there is not a ton of great documentation or support online.
-The tutorial Formik provides on their website is very helpful, but there are still a lot of things that it does not explain.
-So it wasn't easy to accomplish some of the things I wanted to do, but overall, I am happy with what I was able to accomplish with Formik.

-CSS modules was another first for me on this project.
-I find it very helpful to have the styles localized the way they are in css modules, but I did miss the nesting when utilizing Sass.

 ### Continued development

 Some things I plan on implementing into this project in the near future: